MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Let anonymous people start a meeting

 This is a per-organizer policy that allows for leaderless dial in conferencing meetings.
 This setting controls whether dial in users can join the meeting without an authenticated user from the organization in attendance.
-The default value is False which means dial in users will wait in the lobby until an authenticated user from the organization joins the meeting.
+The default value is Off which means dial in users will wait in the lobby until an authenticated user from the organization joins the meeting.

-**Note** If False and a dial in user joins the meeting first and is placed in the lobby, an organization user must join the meeting with a Teams client to admit the user from the lobby.
-There are no lobby controls available for dialed in users.
+**Note** If this setting is turned off and a dial-in user joins the meeting first and is placed in the lobby, an organization user must join the meeting with a Teams client to admit the user from the lobby.
+There are no lobby controls available for dialed-in users.

 ### Automatically admit people